ticketeer/docs/src/commands.md

 ### `/panel send {panel}`

 ::: info
-Send a ticket to a panel to a channel.
+Send a ticket panel to a channel.
 :::

 ### `/panel delete {panel}`